Canada firefighters battled blaze as own homes burned down

 For each of the first two days, firefighters worked as many as 24 hours straight, inhaled smoke and coped with cuts, bruises and sore feet.
 None has been seriously hurt.

-An especially hard decision was to sacrifice parts of some neighborhoods in those early days, before firefighters and equipment arrived from elsewhere, to spare others.
+An especially hard decision was to sacrifice parts of some neighbourhoods in those early days, before firefighters and equipment arrived from elsewhere, to spare others.

 The neighborhoods of Waterways, where Waddington used to live, Beacon Hill and Abasand were engulfed in "major, major fires" that left Fort McMurray's fire crews outmatched.
 So they abandoned Waterways to save as much as possible of the other two.